Monday, April 29, 2013

 On the left is the fabric, stretched and stapled over the old chair pad.
 It looks about 100% better than the striped sateen that was on there - and its a lot more practical.

 These chairs have some lovely carved detail.
-When she told me how much they cost, I was shocked.
-Um, its for sure I will never spend that on chairs for my kitchen...and that was 11 years ago!
+When she told me how much they cost 11 years ago, I was shocked.
+Um, its for sure I will never spend that on chairs for my kitchen.

 Goodness they were dirty!

-I really love the botanical fruit branches with butterflies and how they complement the chairs.
+The botanical fruit branches with butterflies complement the chairs.
 It goes well with the rest of the kitchen, too.
+I hope she will enjoy them a nice long time.

 So pretty.

-I told her I wanted them to be "perfect" and I felt I hadn't done a perfect job.
 She assured me that she was thrilled with them.
-I hope the fabric holds up and she enjoys them for quite a while.
-Now, to pick out a Mother's Day present for her...
+Now, to pick out a Mother's Day present for her!

 Wednesday, April 24, 2013